GoogleCloudPlatform/spanner-migration-tool/docs/cli/data.md

             --source-profile='host=host,port=3306,user=user,password=pwd,dbName=db,streamingCfg=streaming.json' \
             --target-profile='project=spanner-project,instance=spanner-instance' --project=migration-project

+    To run a minimal downtime data migration on a multi-sharded source, refer to the [example source-profile configuration](config-json#config-for-sharded-minimal-downtime-migrations)
 ## REQUIRED FLAGS

      --session=SESSION
         Specifies the file that you restore session state from.
+This file can be generated using the [schema](schema.md) sub command.

      --source=SOURCE
         Flag for specifying source database (e.g., PostgreSQL, MySQL,